-The group modeling effort spanned a six-month period and consisted of five separate.
+The group modeling effort spanned a six-month period and consisted of five separate model-building sessions.
 Results of the theory construction process were shared with a panel of information professionals who were involved in system development at all six of the research sites.
-The refined models will be tested in a national survey of public health and justice practitioners scheduled for fall of 2005.
+The refined models will be tested in a national survey of public health and justice practitioners scheduled for summer of 2007.